 Regular assessment of pupil progress is carried out by teachers in all subject areas throughout the year.
 Pupils learn how to make a realistic assessment of their own progress too.
-From Year 7, in those subjects where pupils are set or banded, progress is reviewed towards the end of each term and, if necessary, pupils are moved to another group from the beginning of the next term.
+From Year 7, in those subjects where pupils are set, progress is reviewed towards the end of each term and, if necessary, pupils are moved to another group from the beginning of the next term.

-Homework is an important part of the assessment process and is set and marked regularly.
-Often homework will be an extension of a topic taught in recent lessons and may take the form of written work, research, reading or perhaps learning.
-All homework tasks require organisation and good study habits and pupils will benefit by taking the time to do their work carefully and well.
+Homework is an important part of the assessment process and is set regularly.
+Often homework will be an extension of a topic taught in recent lessons and may take the form of written work, research, reading or preparation for the following lesson.
+All homework tasks require organisation and encourage good study habits so pupils will benefit by taking the time to do their work carefully and well.